Chicken Bone Broth

 How to Make Chicken Bone Broth

-Making chicken bone broth is easier than you think—all you need are a few basic ingredients, a slow cooker or pressure cooker, and time.
-Start with high-quality chicken bones like carcasses, wings, or necks (bonus points for chicken feet, which add extra collagen).
+Making chicken bone broth is easy, all you need are a few basic ingredients, a slow cooker or pressure cooker, and time.
+Start with high-quality chicken bones like carcasses, wings, and necks (bonus points for chicken feet, which add extra collagen).
 Add filtered water, apple cider vinegar to help extract minerals, and aromatics like onion, carrot, and celery scraps to help boost the flavor.

 Cook the broth low and slow in a crockpot for up to 36 hours or use an Instant Pot to cut the time down significantly.
 You’ll get a deeply nourishing, mineral-rich, collagen-packed broth with a silky texture and rich flavor.
 Once strained through a fine-mesh sieve, it stores beautifully in the fridge or freezer.

-In addition to being a comforting drink and a flavorful addition to meals, nutrient dense bone broth is a good source of protein and offers other health benefits.
+Not just a comforting drink and a flavorful addition to meals—nutrient dense bone broth is a good source of protein along with many other health benefits.

-• Joint Health: Bone broth is a good whole food source of collagen, glucosamine, and chondroitin, which are essential for maintaining healthy joints.
+• Joint Health: Bone broth is a great source of collagen, glucosamine, and chondroitin, which are essential for maintaining healthy joints.

 • Digestive Health: The broth contains gelatin, which can soothe and protect the gut lining.
 It also provides electrolytes and amino acids that support digestion.

-• Immune Health: Bone broth is rich in amino acids, such as glycine, which can boost the immune system and help fight off infections.
+• Immune Health: Bone broth is rich in amino acids like glycine, which can boost the immune system and help fight off infections.

 Why It Takes 36 Hours